-While in prison the other inmates thought Carlos Paredes was going insane because they would see him walking around in his cell, pretending to be playing his guitar, but the truth is he was composing music in his head.
-After leaving prison and when going back to work at the hospital, he passed by one of the men who had denounced him and he greeted him, showing he was able to forgive.
+While in prison the other inmates thought Carlos Paredes was going insane because they would see him walking around in his cell, pretending to be playing his guitar.
+The truth is he was composing music in his head.
+After leaving prison and when going back to work at the hospital, he passed by one of the co-workers that had denounced him.
+What did he do?
+He greeted him.

 For the last 11 years of his life he suffered from a disease in the central nervous system, which meant he was not able to play and which, I am sure, also meant great pain.

 About death he said something like this: “When I die, my guitar also dies.
 My father used to say that, when he died, he would like his guitar to be broken and buried with him.
 I would like to do the same.
 If I have to die.”

 He edited several albums but perhaps Movimento Perpétuo is the one I’d suggest listening to if you don’t know his work.
 If you don’t desperately want to play a guitar by the time you finish listening, I’m not sure we can be friends.

 Wonderful post about the late Carlos Paredes, and the videos exemplify your words here.
 Thank you for this… very well done!